satyananda03/TelangPH.AI/README.md

 **Source:** [Dataset Link](https://drive.google.com/drive/folders/1AEW6-xGKV9tvNPNj_pVaIWmhBnf2tzi3?usp=sharing)

 ## Model Architecture
-The pH prediction consists of 2 main steps :
+The process of pH prediction consists of 2 main steps :
 1. Liquid Segmentation

 Liquid segmentation is intended to segment out just the butterfly pea flower extract solution from the image..
 The segmentation process involves a pre-trained Pyramid Scene Parsing Network (PSPNet) model to perform semantic segmentation on the solution, adopted from the research by Eppel et al., 2020 (https://doi.org/10.1021/acscentsci.0c00460).